Sophos Firewall v21.5: New features for security and usability

 ]

-- The function is currently only available for Windows-based Sophos Connect clients.
+- The feature is currently only available for Windows-based Sophos Connect Clients.

-- Users migrating from previous SFOS versions with Azure AD SSO will need to add the callback URI for the VPN Portal in the Azure application.
+- Users migrating from previous SFOS versions with Azure AD SSO must add the callback URI for the VPN portal in the Azure application.

-This feature significantly improves the user experience, especially in environments that already use Entra ID for authentication, and increases security through MFA support.
+This feature significantly improves the user experience, especially in environments already using Entra ID for authentication, and enhances security through MFA support.

-SFOS v21.5 brings several improvements to VPN features and scalability that optimize management and performance:
+SFOS v21.5 brings several improvements to VPN functionality and scalability that optimize management and performance:

-- User interface updates: “Site-to-site” VPN connections are now called “policy-based”, and tunnel interfaces are called “route-based” to increase clarity.
+- User interface updates: “Site-to-Site” VPN connections are now called “policy-based”, and tunnel interfaces are referred to as “route-based” to improve clarity.

 - Improved IP lease pool validation: Optimized checks for SSL VPN, IPsec, L2TP and PPTP to avoid configuration errors.